 The M24 is chambered for the 7.62x51 NATO caliber round and has a muzzle velocity of 2,800 feet per second.
-It’s accurate out to 800 meters.
-In very talented hands it has been recorded taking out targets at 1100 meters.
+It's accurate out to 800 meters.
+In very talented hands, it can take out targets at 1100 meters.

 Cyrus has his sights on a target at 1200 meters.
-He’d been passing through the area scavenging for supplies when he saw them, a group of marauders, they had a line of nude men standing in front of them.
-Covered in blood with their hands tied behind their backs the men weakly stood.
+He'd been passing through the area scavenging for supplies when he saw them, a group of marauders; they had a line of nude men standing in front of them.
+Covered in blood with their hands tied behind their backs, the men weakly stood.
 The fear in the air was palatable.
 One man stood resolute.
 The leader.
-An old man.
+An older man.
 What white hair he had left caked in blood and mud.
-He stared down the marauders as was killed execution-style.
-A single shot to the head.
+He stared down the marauders as was killed execution-style—a single shot to the head.
 True death.
-He’d seen it before.
-Hundreds of times perhaps.
-What made this different is what came next and what he found after.
+He'd seen it before.
+Hundreds of times, perhaps.
+What made this different is what came next and what he found later.
 The gang grabbed the still-warm bodies and began cutting them up.
 Arms, legs, genitals, hearts, livers, and more collected like so much meat.
 Then they left.
 Against his better judgment, he cautiously approached the remains.
 What was left was tossed in a ditch on the side of the road.
 The ditch was full of women similarly brutalized and hacked.
-The remains of a small toddler, a child born after the turn, a survivor, that was the breaking point.
+The remains of a small toddler, a child born after the turn, a survivor, was the breaking point.
 He wretched on the side of the road.
 He buried what was left of the small one and set off to track the cannibals.

 He tracked them for several days.
-They weren’t hard to follow.
+They weren't hard to follow.
 They left the scattered bones of their victims at each camp.
-He’d been waiting for the right time to strike.
+He'd been waiting for the right time to strike.
 It came on day three.
-They found what looked like a family, mom, dad, and two kids one looked old enough to have been born pre-zompoc.
+They found what looked like a family, mom, dad, and two kids.
+One looked old enough to have been born pre-zompoc.
 The other barely walking.
 They surrounded the family.
-Mom and dad stood back to back with the older child holding the younger to their chest in between mom and dad.
+Mom and dad stood back to back with the eldest child holding, the younger to their chest in between mom and dad.
 Mom held a well-worn machete, dad a hammer in one hand a knife in the other.

-He couldn’t hear what was being said he swore he could hear the crying of the baby.
+He couldn't hear what they were saying.
+He swore he could hear the crying of the baby.
 He quickly scrambled up a tree.
 He settled into a crotch and laid his rifle on a large branch.
 He sighted on the one he took to be the leader, a wiry bald tattooed thug.
 He took a steadying breath and moved his rifle to the right and then raised it towards the sky.
 His sight picture was a cloud that looked vaguely like a rabbit.
 Then he carefully squeezed the trigger.

-From the moment he made his decision he was calculating a huge number of factors; distance, wind speed, air temperature, humidity level, elevation, even the rotation of the Earth.
+From the moment he made his decision, he was calculating a vast number of factors; distance, wind speed, air temperature, humidity level, elevation, even the rotation of the Earth.
 He knew he only had one shot.
-If it landed true the marauders would be in disarray and he could move forward and take as many of them out as he could.
-Hit or miss he hoped it would give the family a chance to escape.
+If it landed true, the marauders would be in disarray, and he could move forward and take as many of them out as possible.
+Hit or miss, he hoped it would give the family a chance to escape.

 After the squeeze of the trigger, he moved the scope back towards the group.
 The scrawny leader was on the ground.
-The rest of the group was trying to find cover and figure out where the shot had come from.
-They were looking to their left which meant he could move with less chance of being seen.
-In the confusion the family made a run for it, no one tried to stop them.
-They’d get to be together another day.
-He dropped from the tree keeping the trunk between him and the group that was now shooting in the direction they thought the shot came from.
+The rest of the group was trying to find cover and figure out from where the shot had come.
+They were looking to their left, which meant he could move with less chance of being seen.
+In the confusion, the family made a run for it.
+No one tried to stop them.
+They'd get to be together another day.
+He dropped from the tree, keeping the trunk between himself and the group.
+They were now shooting in the direction they believed the shot had come from.
 He moved quickly and silently.
-As he did he switched from his bolt action rifle to his backup, an M4 Carbine.
-He only had two magazines of ammunition and it had cost him dearly but it would be worth it.
+As he did, he switched from his bolt action rifle to his backup, an M4 Carbine.
+He only had two magazines of ammunition, which cost him dearly, but it would be worth it.
 The world was dangerous enough with the undead trying to feed on the living.
 For the living to do the same, and in such a brutal fashion, was unconscionable.
 He covered 600 yards quickly.
-With no other shots being fired the marauders had stopped firing and began shouting.
+With no other shots fired, the marauders had lowered their weapons and began shouting.
 One grabbed the body of their fallen leader.
 Cyrus dropped to his knee and sighted on the barbarian.
 His shot rang true.
-Another one dead.
+Another one hit the ground.
 They stood stunned for only a second.
-That second was enough for him to send a round downrange and into the cranium of a tattooed woman.
-The rest turned in his direction and he was on the move.
+That second was enough for him to send a round downrange and into the skull of a tattooed woman.
+The rest turned in his direction, and he was on the move.
 Trying to find cover as the marauders began firing in his direction.
-Their full attention to him, they’d forgotten about their next victims.
-However, mom and dad hadn’t forgotten about them.
-He watched as mom and dad charged out from behind the marauders, their children hidden somewhere.
+Their full attention to him, they'd forgotten about their next victims.
+However, mom and dad hadn't forgotten about them.
+He watched as mom and dad charged out from behind the marauders.
+Their children hid somewhere.
 Mom slammed her machete into the skull of a big bear of a man.
-Dad smashed his hammer into the skull of a scrawny guy firing a mean-looking LMG.
-As the guy went down dad stabbed the knife hilt deep into his back easily piercing the heart of the goon.
+Dad smashed his hammer into the head of a skinny guy firing a mean-looking LMG.
+As the guy went down, dad stabbed the knife, hilt deep into his back, easily piercing the heart of the goon.
 For his part, Cyrus dropped two more from behind the remains of a brick wall.
-That left one.
-A woman.
-He lined up the shot and watched as mom jammed her gore covered machete through the back of the woman dad followed that up with a knife blade through the temple.
+That left one, the woman.
+He lined up the shot and watched as mom jammed her gore-covered machete through the back of the woman, dad followed that up with a knife blade through the temple.

 The entire group had met their maker.